ankurp/Dollar/README.md

 Dollar and Cent
 ===========

 Dollar is a Swift library that provides useful functional programming helper methods without extending any built in objects.
-It is similar to Lo-Dash or Underscore in Javascript.
+It is similar to [Lo-Dash](https://lodash.com) or [Underscore.js](http://underscorejs.org) in Javascript.

 Cent is a library that extends certain Swift object types using the extension feature and gives its two cents to Swift language.